Ange-Dvs/pands-project/README.md

 ![Histogram showing petal width overall and per class](Images_for_readme/plots/hist_petal_width.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Coming to the next variable, we'll now move on to the petal width.
-Looking at the dataset as a whole, we see the histogram is multimodal with multiple peaks in the plot suggesting that there is a lot of variability in petal widths across the dataset.
+Looking at the dataset as a whole, we see the histogram is multimodal, ranging from 0.1cm &rarr; 2.5cm.
+The multiple peaks suggests that there is a lot of variability in petal widths across the dataset, from our summary file we can see there is a standard deviation of 0.763cm for the petal width suggesting moderate variability when comparing the overall range.

 Interestingly, when we add the 3rd factor of class into the plot, we can see that the three peaks represent the main clusters for the individual classes.

 ![Histogram showing petal width separated per class](Images_for_readme/plots/petal_width_per_class.png)

-Similarly to the petal length, we see that the Setosa data is clustered to the smaller end of the x-axis between (0.1cm to 0.6cm), with this clear separation of the petal width and length these characteristics could be a good candidate if trying to use the data to identify if an Iris is of the Setosa class.
+Similarly to the petal length, we see that the Setosa data is clustered to the smaller end of the x-axis between 0.1cm &rarr; 0.6cm, with this clear separation of the Setosa class from the rest when looking at the petal width and length, these characteristics could be a good candidate if trying to use the data for classification to identify if an Iris is of the Setosa class.

-With the Versicolor and Virginica classes, we again see slight overlap in the ranges.
-The histogram for the Versicolor class is unimodal with a clear peak in the distribution and lies again between the Setosa and Virginica classes in terms of size.
+With the Versicolor(1cm &rarr; 1.8cm) and Virginica(1.4cm &rarr; 2.5cm) classes, we again see slight overlap in the ranges.
+The histogram for the Versicolor class is unimodal with a clear peak in the distribution from 1.25cm &rarr; 1.5cm.
+The Versicolor entres again lie between the Setosa and Virginica classes in terms of size.

-The Virginica class appears to have a less distinct peak and has more of a spread with the largest standard deviation of the group (0.27cm) and the largest petals in both length and width.
+The Virginica class appears to have a less distinct peak and has more of a spread, this is confirmed by the standard deviation of 0.27cm making it the largest std of the group.
+From the histograms we can also see the Virginica call tends to the largest petals in both length and width.

 <font size="4"><b>Sepal length</b></font>

 ![Histogram showing sepal length overall and per class](Images_for_readme/plots/hist_sepal_length.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We'll next change from reviewing the petal characteristics to focus on the sepal length.
-Again, we see a multimodal histogram with the majority of the data clustered to the centre and left of the plot.
+Again, we see a multimodal histogram with the majority of the data clustered to the centre and slightly left of the plot.

 In contrast to the histograms for petal length and width, we can see in the sepal length plot that there is much more of an overlap between the 3 species.

 ![Histogram showing sepal length separated per class](Images_for_readme/plots/sepal_length_per_class.png)

-When looking at the classes isolated with their own plots, we can see that again the Setosa class falls towards the smaller end of the plot with a single peak.
+When looking at the classes isolated with their own plots, we can see that again the Setosa class falls towards the smaller end of the x-axis, ranging from 4.3cm &rarr; 7.9cm, with the centre of data a single peak from 4.75cm &rarr; 5cm.
 When also taking what we have learnt from the petal width and length into consideration, the data shows that the Setosa flowers tends to be clustered closely together in size, seeming to typically be smaller for these characteristics compared to the other classes.

 While there are many intrinsic factors which could contribute to this similarity between the Versicolor and Virginica class, it has been noted that botanist Edgar Anderson (who provided the data for R.A.
 Fisher to use) believed that the versicolor class could be the "result of hybridisation between the virginica and another class of Iris" [^2].
 This adds another perspective as to why we may see the similarities between the two classes, also acting as reminder that while we can analyse the information contained within the dataset, there is nuance and further context that is not reflected.

-The range for Versicolor, like for the petal width and length, appears to be in the middle of the Setosa and Virginica clusters.
-Virginica again seeming to contribute mostly to the right end of the plot with a larger sepal length.
+The range for Versicolor, like for the petal width and length, appears to be in the middle of the Setosa and Virginica clusters from 4.9cm &rarr; 7cm.
+Virginica, like with the variables discussed before, seeming to contribute to some of the larger records for sepal length from 4.9cm &rarr; 7.9.
+We can also see that the Virginica class has the widest spread of sepal length recorded with a std of 0.64cm, the highest of the 3 classes.

 <font size="4"><b>Sepal Width</b></font>

 ![Histogram showing sepal width overall and per class](Images_for_readme/plots/hist_sepal_width.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, we'll look to the sepal width.
-This histogram appears to be the closest of the variables to match the typical normal distribution shape, with one main peak around the mean (3.05cm).
+This histogram appears to be the closest of the variables to the typical normal distribution shape, with one main peak around the mean (3.05cm).

 Like with the sepal width, there is much more overlap between the classes versus the histograms of the petal length and width.

 ![Histogram showing sepal width separated per class](Images_for_readme/plots/sepal_width_per_class.png)

-In contrast to the other variables, we see the Setosa cluster is located primarily on the right of the plot, making up the majority of the entries for the larger values recorded.
+In contrast to the other variables, we see the Setosa cluster is located primarily on the right of the plot, making up the majority of the entries for the larger values recorded from 2.3cm &rarr; 4.4cm.
+We can also see that the Setosa cluster has the most bins, indicating the highest level of variability within the Setosa class.
+This is confirmed by the std which for the sepal width is highest within the Setosa class with 0.38cm.

-Versicolor in comparison is making up the left tail of the distribution, like the Setosa class the Virginica data also appears to be unimodal with one peak.
+In comparison Versicolor is making up the left tail of the distribution positioned from 2cm &rarr; 3.4cm with a std of 0.31 and Virginica sitting in the of the plot from 2.2cm &rarr; 3.8cm with the smallest std of the group with 0.3cm.
+Each of the classes individual histogram appears to most comparable to a unimodal shape with one peak.

 From looking at the sepal variables (width and length) we see for both that the ranges for the sepal characteristics tend to overlap more than that of the petal characteristics.
 The would indicate that the sepal characteristics are a less suitable option for identifying the class.